luapower/luapower-all/nw.md

 #### `win:fullscreenable() -> t|f`

-Check if a window is allowed to go in fullscreen mode.
-This flag only affects OSX which presents a fullscreen button on the title bar.
+Check if a window is allowed to go in fullscreen mode (read-only).
-Full screen mode can still be enabled programatically.
+This flag only affects OSX - the only platform which presents a fullscreen button on the title bar.
+Fullscreen mode can always be entered programatically.

 #### `win:fullscreen() -> t|f`